 Without French military support, outnumbered, and poorly armed by comparison with their opponents the Mexican Imperial Army went down to a series of crippling defeats – it could only be a matter of time before the regime fell.

-In May 1867, the Emperor Maximilian was captured trying to escape the net that was closing in around him and there was too be little of the respect or deference considered due to the scions of a Noble House, and certainly not that afforded Louis Napoleon just three years later following his defeat in the Franco-Prussian War.
+In May 1867, the Emperor Maximilian was captured trying to escape the net that was closing in around him and there was too be little of the respect or deference considered due to the scions of a Noble House, and certainly not that afforded Louis Napoleon just three years later.

 On 17 June 1867, in the town of Queretaro the Emperor Maximilian I of Mexico was executed by firing squad.

-Louis Napoleon’s dream of creating a vast Catholic French Empire in central and southern America had ended in a nightmare of betrayal, abandonment, and humiliation.
-Yet in France itself his campaign of risky adventurism and Imperial hubris was soon forgotten except for the events at the Hacienda Camaron where the Foreign Legion impressed itself upon the nation’s consciousness with a reputation for valour far beyond the call of duty that had been written in its own blood and remains to this day.
+Louis Napoleon’s dream of creating a vast Catholic French Empire in central and southern America had ended in the nightmare of betrayal, abandonment, and humiliation.
+Yet in France itself his campaign of risky adventurism and Imperial hubris was soon forgotten except for the events at the Hacienda Camaron where the Foreign Legion had become part of the nation’s consciousness with a reputation for valour beyond the call of duty that had been written in its own blood.